randall-coding/music-festival-gpt/blog/write-up.md

 args: bands: A list of bands you like.
 description: find bands the user might like at coachella along with 3 songs each json response: true
-temperature: 0.3
+temperature: 0.2

 You are a music expert, concert expert, and web researcher.

-Perform the following tasks:
+Perform the following tasks in order:

+Read lineup.txt and find the exact bands from user's input that are also in lineup.
+You will call that data $exact_matches.  $exact_matches will be empty unless the band name is found in both lineup and input.

-Based on the user input, find bands from coachella's lineup by reading lineup.txt which the user would like that are playing at coachella.
-The bands you find in the lineup will be both the same (first priority) and you must add several recommendations of similar artists playing in the lineup (up to 5 similar artists).
-You will call that data $bands_at_coachella. $bands_at_coachella will be no more than 7 total.
+Then based on the user input, recommend several bands from lineup.txt which are in the same genre (up to 5 similar artists).
+You will call that data $recommendations.

+Next combine $exact_matches and $recommendations into $bands_at_coachella.

 Then pass $bands_at_coachella to the get-spotify-songs tool to find $spotify_bands.

 For all those $spotify_bands found return that output in json format like so: {"bands": [{ "name": <band name string>, "spotifyUrl": url_value, songs: [{"name": value, "url": song_url_value}] },...]}.

-Do not abridge the list or miss any items from $matches.
+Do not abridge the list or miss any items from $spotify_bands.
 Return the final output

 ---
 name: get-spotify-songs